voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Arbitrary YAML content to append to the end of the hiera.yaml config file.
 This is useful for configuring backend-specific parameters.
-Default: ''

 Default value: `''`